-Students have a couple of different confidential options when looking to obtain medical treatment in response to an incident of sexual assault, domestic/dating violence or stalking.
+Students have a couple of different confidential options when looking to obtain medical treatment.

 At TCNJ Student Health Services, a nurse practitioner can perform a physical exam to check for injuries, perform STI and HIV testing and provide emergency contraception and treatment.
 You can call the office at 609-771-2889 to schedule an appointment or schedule online at https://tcnj.medicatconnect.com.

-Local hospitals can also provide services to address physical injuries, including medical evidence collection.
-In the event of a sexual assault, hospital staff can help students start the Sexual Assault Response Team activation process.
+Local hospitals can also provide services to address physical injuries and perform medical evidence collection.
+In the event of a sexual assault, hospital staff can help students start the Sexual Assault Response Team Activation Process.
 An advocate from Womanspace will be deployed to the hospital to help you through the process and talk about your options.
 Medical evidence collection is conducted by a Sexual Assault Nurse Examiner (SANE) and can be useful if you decide to pursue criminal charges against the offender.
-Note, there is no statute of limitations on beginning a criminal process following a sexual assault however, completed forensic kits are stored for 5 years following collection and may not be available after that.
+Note, there is no statute of limitations on beginning a criminal process following a sexual assault.
+Completed forensic evidence collection kits are stored for a minimum of 20 years following collection.
+If the evidence was collected when the victim was a minor, the kit will be stored for a minimum of 20 years after the victim reaches the age of 18.

 Local Hospitals in Mercer County: Capital Health Regional Medical Center in Trenton, Capital Health Medical Center in Hopewell, St. Francis Medical Center in Trenton, or RWJ University Hospital in Hamilton.